milesdaudistel/notes/notes.md

 `Framework` is just a bunch of template methods put together.
 A framework is constricting to the user, offering them less flexibility, in return for making implementation a lot less of a hassle.
 The term framework is usually used in web / enterprise programming.
 I wouldn't say a single library is a framework because a library is a tool for a kind of _computational_ task.
 A framework is for ...
 I'll say product-creation tasks for now.
 Web framework, graphical framework, etc.

 #Databases

-TODO change this to be a quiz type thing.
-You should be able to look at the summary and think about the contents without every seeing the contents.

 <details><summary>Table</summary>
 A table stores data in rows and columns.
 Each column is a type of data, and each row is a collection of that data.
 Columns might be things like names, ages, jobs, etc.  Put these columns together and you have a table, where each row will give you the name, age, and job of a single person.